 Alpha Kappa Chapter of Alpha Gamma Rho (AGR), the national fraternity for agriculture, life sciences and related interests, is located at 1840 Fraternity Park Drive in Knoxville, Tennessee.
 Better know as "AGR", the UT chapter was chartered at UT on January 27, 1951.
-UT's AGR chapter is one of four AGR chapters in Tennessee (the others are at UT-Martin, Middle Tennessee State, and Austin Peay State) and one of 70 AGR chpaters across the country.
+UT's AGR chapter is one of four AGR chapters in Tennessee (the others are at UT-Martin, Middle Tennessee State, and Austin Peay State) and one of 70 AGR chapters across the country.
 AGR has members from across Tennessee, as well as four other states.
 AGR members have majors ranging from Turfgrass Management, Food and Ag Business and Animal Science to Engineering, Construction Science, and Marketing.

 Since 1992, AGR has been a "hazing free" fraternity.
 Pledging has been eliminated and what is expected of a new member is the same as a graduating senior.

 Two $1000.00 scholarships for incoming male freshmen and transfer students with confirmed admission to the UTK College of Agricultural Sciences and Natural Resources and/or an interest in in agriculture and related fields is available annually.
 Concluding at Homecoming 2011 was the AGR Alumni Association's extremely successful Capital Campaign, "The Campaign for AGR-Make A Difference".
 139 alumni and ten friends pledged over $815,000 towards scholarships for AGR members and future house needs.
-In 2012, AGR members were awarded $27,000 in scholarships from the UT AGR Alumni Association.
+In 2020, AGR members were awarded $52,000 in scholarships from the UT AGR Alumni Association.

-The UT AGR House lives 30 brothers; 2 per room with A/C, internet, cable access. etc. House rent per semester is $625.00 per room.
+The UT AGR House lives 30 brothers; 2 per room with A/C, internet, cable access. etc. House rent per semester is $1000.00 per room.

 AGR members are active on the UT Campus, both on the Ag Campus as well as "The Hill".
 Members are active in leadership positions across campus as well as clubs, scholastic organizations and honorary fraternities and societies.
 Since the late 1970s, AGRs have been honored as Smokey's Handlers, UT's bluetick hound mascot.
 The Herbert College of Agriculture named AGRs as its Outstanding Junior and Senior for 2020.

 Intramural sports are a big part of fraternity life and AGR participates in such sports as football, basketball, and softball.
-The 2012 AGR basketball team was undefeated in it's league last winter and the 2013 basketball team made it to the IFC playoffs.

-For 35 years, AGR members have been handlers for Smokey, UT's bluetick hound mascot.
+For 43 years, AGR members have been handlers for Smokey, UT's bluetick hound mascot.
 AGRs has led UT's football team thru the "T" for every home game since 1977.

 AGR alumni also assist the chapter by offering leadership, financial backing, and mentorship to collegiate members.
-200 alumni in 2012 paid voluntary alumni dues of $14,325 to support AGR at UT.
-UT's AGR chapter has 936 living alumni; over 700 in Tennessee with another 200+ scattered across the United States in over thirty states.
+164 alumni in 2019/20 paid voluntary alumni dues of $17,875 to support AGR at UT.
+UT's AGR chapter has 1247 living alumni; over 900 in Tennessee with another 300+ scattered across the United States in over thirty states.